Learek/Learek/README.md

 - 👋 Hi, I’m @Learek.
 - 👀 I build meaningful web content with purpose.
 - 🌱 I’m currently working with Vue.js, Node.js, GraphQL and more.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm seeking collaborations on cutting-edge projects that inspire and innovate.
 - 📫 How to reach me?
 Here: https://twitter.com/learek

 <!---